 The simple yet delicious snack – a crumbly combination of buttery, coconutty flavour with a generous sprinkling of sugar across its golden top – is a staple in biscuit tins across the country, and is just as good dunked in a cup of tea as it is enjoyed on its own.
 But while we might love buying and scoffing them, many of us are actually saying their name all wrong.

-The debate was reignited by Twitter user Bruno Bouchet, who sent a message to Australian manufacturers Arnotts Biscuit to ask the crucial question.
+The debate was reignited in 2020 by Twitter user Bruno Bouchet, who sent a message to Australian manufacturers Arnotts Biscuit to ask the crucial question.

 ‘G’day @ArnottsBikkies – would you mind giving us the definitive ruling on the pronunciation of the legendary ‘Nice’ biscuit?’ he wrote.
 ‘N-ice or niece?
 Cheers.’